 - In good overall health and with fully developed breasts

 - Bothered by the feeling that their breasts are too small

-- Concerned that they have lost volume and shape following pregnancy, general aging or weight loss
+- Worried that they have lost volume and shape following pregnancy, general aging or weight loss

 - Unhappy with the upper part of their breasts feeling “empty”

-- Worried that their breasts are not the same shape or size (known as asymmetry)
+- Concerned that their breasts are not the same shape or size (known as asymmetry)

 In a pre-surgery consultation with your plastic surgeon, you’ll learn more about whether you are a qualified candidate for an effective and safe procedure.

-Another important note is that breast implant technology is always evolving.
-At Watterson Plastic Surgery, we delight in remaining on the forefront of new advancements, and in offering our patients the most sophisticated breast implant options available today.
+Breast implant technology is always evolving.
+At Watterson Plastic Surgery, we pride ourselves in remaining at the forefront of new advancements, and in offering our patients the best and safest breast implant options available today.
 Specifically, some of the latest implant technologies can:

 - Offer better breast contour customization